hail2u/html-best-practices/README.md

 ### Omit `type` attribute for JavaScript

-In HTML5, the default `type` attribute’s value of `script` element is `text/javascript`.
+In HTML, the default `type` attribute’s value of `script` element is `text/javascript`.

 Bad: